The definitive guide to CRM for venture capital

 Key requirements for successful CRM deployment

-If venture capital CRM software is all about improving existing workflows, it’s important to take a step beyond how the data in your CRM makes deal management and network management easier, and reflect on what technologies are available that enable your success and support making improvements to your team’s performance and processes.
+If venture capital CRM software is all about improving existing workflows, it’s important to take a step beyond how the data in your CRM makes deal management and network management easier.
+Next we’re going to reflect on what technologies are available that enable your success and support making improvements to your team’s performance and processes.

-Venture capital CRMs are unique in how they support your business’s growth.
+Venture capital CRMs are unique in how they support business development:

 1. Automated data management surfaces your historical communication activity for all of your contacts and continually updates that deal and relationship data.